Natural Baby Life logo (480 x 130)

 Is Jello safe for babies?

-Jello is a high sugar snack with little nutritional value not to mention it could potentially be a choking hazard for younger babies.
+Jello is a high sugar snack with little nutritional value.
+Not to mention, it could potentially be a choking hazard for younger babies.

-When can babies eat Jello?
+At what age can babies eat Jello?

+As a parent, you may have wondered when can babies eat Jello?
 According to the American Heart Association, children younger than 24 months of age should not be given any added sugars in their diet, meaning they should not be given any food that has sugar added during processing.

 Considering your typical Jello snack cup contains 17 grams of sugar with 16 of those grams coming from added sugar, Jello should probably be avoided until after two years of age.